AkshaySharma96/TGK-Smart-Contracts-Audit/README.md

 ```

 ## Testing
+Before running the tests, make sure you change the pre-defined values in the `main.test.ts` file.
 To run the tests for our project, run the following command:

 ```bash
 npx hardhat test